 So the first step towards optimizing for RankBrain is trying to understand the search intent behind your keywords.
 Simply type your keywords in the search box, then have a look at the results that Google comes up with, and try to figure out the search intents behind your keywords.

 Here's, for instance, what Google comes up with when you type in "green smoothie":

 The whole first page of search results is green smoothies recipes — Google doesn't even bother to give you a definition of "a green smoothie", so it's safe to say that the search intent behind the query is "how to make a green smoothie".

 And when you search for "champions league", Google assumes that you want to know about the results of the recent matches and delivers scores, players who scored, and a whole bunch of other stats.
 What's more, when you start typing "champions league", Google informs you about the score and date of the latest match directly in the search bar.

 Chances are that some of your pages don't really match the desired search intent.
 If that's the case, you need to work on improving your pages' relevance and comprehensiveness.

 As I already mentioned, with RankBrain shifting focus from keywords to topics, you need to make your content pages as comprehensive as possible by diversifying them with related terms and synonyms.
 What is more, with RankBrain's ability to process natural language, try to refrain from unnatural phrasing, especially in titles and meta descriptions.

-That said, the best way to improve your content's relevance and comprehensiveness is by utilizing Rank Tracker's Competition TF-IDF Explorer, which lets you collect tons of relevant terms used by your top competitors.
+That said, the best way to improve your content's relevance and comprehensiveness is by utilizing Rank Tracker's Competition Research module, which lets you collect tons of relevant data and search terms used by your top competitors.